Chart Color Schemes

 Point Clare has a typical household mix, with a lower-than-average median household size

 Family households constitute 68.4% of all households, including 31.4% couples with children, 24.6% couples without children, and 11.3% single parent families.
-Non-family households comprise the remaining 31.6%, with lone person households at 29.2% and group households making up 2.6%.
-The median household size is 2.5 people, smaller than Greater Sydney's average of 2.7.
+Non-family households account for the remaining 31.6%, with lone person households at 29.2% and group households comprising 2.6%.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households